 Add an old fashioned hashbrown casserole with cheesy potatoes and a crunchy cornflake topping to your breakfast or brunch menu.
-Buttery cornflakes top a creamy filling made without soup.
-Frozen hashbrowns make this a breeze to make.
+Buttery cornflakes top a creamy filling made without canned soup.
+Frozen hashbrowns make this a breeze to prep in just 15 minutes.

 These Cheesy Potatoes with Corn Flakes are so easy and simple!